mesonbuild/meson/docs/markdown/CMake-module.md

 ### `subproject` object

-This is object is returned by the `subproject` function described above and supports the following methods:
+This object is returned by the `subproject` function described above and supports the following methods:

  - `dependency(target)` returns a dependency object for any CMake target.
- - `include_directories(target)` returns a meson include_directories
+ - `include_directories(target)` returns a meson `include_directories()`
-   for the specified target.
+   object for the specified target.
 Using this function is not neccessary if the dependency object is used.
  - `target(target)` returns the raw build target.
  - `target_type(target)` returns the type of the target as a string
  - `target_list()` returns a list of all target *names*.